mpadge/typetracer/README.md

 functions.
 The package can trace individual functions or entire packages, as demonstrated below.

+## Future development

+There is currently no plan to release this package on CRAN.
+It has been primarily developed to serve as the tracing engine for [the `autotest` package](https://docs.ropensci.org/autotest/), with all code from here included directly in that package.
+Future development of this package will only be in response to changes or bug fixes implemented in `autotest`.

+If you see a direct use for this `typetracer` package, and would like to see it released on CRAN, feel free to open an issue here, or contact
+@mpadge directly, and we’ll see what can be done.

 ## Installation

 The package can be installed with the following command: